-The angle of a secondary particle with respect to the incident-projectile beam may be entered either as an angle in degrees (data units ADEG) or as a cosine (data units NO-DIM).
-An angle given in degrees, minutes, and/or seconds must be entered in two or three fields with the data heading repeated.
+The angle of a secondary particle with respect to the incident-projectile beam, or the angle between a correlated particle pair, may be entered either as an angle in degrees (data units ADEG) or as a cosine (data units NO-DIM).
+An angle given in degrees, minutes, and/or seconds may be entered in two or three fields with the data heading repeated.
 See EXFOR Manual, page 4.3.